XxFireBoomxX/XxFireBoomxX/README.md

 ### **🔥Aye, I'm FireBoom🔥**

-## I'm an Artist, Dev and Science enthusiast.
+## I'm Dev, Artist and Science enthusiast.

 - On the verge of knowing everything.
 - Always open for new connections.